rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 This strategy builds source code into a docker image.
 The source code is usually stored in a git repository.
-If it is a private git repository, you need to [add a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret) to access the repository contents. rapyuta.io uses ***ROS Builder***, a subset of *catkin build*, to build source code into a docker image.
-If a package contains a ROS component, the component's ROS version can be *Kinetic* or *Melodic*.
-When building the source code, the ***ROS Builder*** takes into account its corresponding component's ROS version.
+If it is a private git repository, you need to [add a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret) to access the repository contents. rapyuta.io uses *catkin build*, to build source code into a docker image.

 In the **Builds** section to add a new build, add the Build name and provide the URL address of git repository.
 Suppose you want to add the address of a git repository